divyansh-vijay/Assignment/README.md

 # Assignment

-Instructions to run backend and frontend are in their respective repositories
+Instructions to run backend and frontend are in their respective folders.